 Buying a French horn can be stressful.
 These high-priced brass instruments are complicated and come in many styles, configurations and budget levels.
 Combine this with often misinformed music salespeople who pressure parents and students toward their “preferred” brands.
 This list is geared toward newer to intermediate players who may be doing this for the first time.
 We’ve identified 9 important questions you must consider before purchase:

 1) Rent vs. buy.
 Starting out, it’s typically a good idea to rent for the first 2-4 months if a school horn isn’t already available.
 Rates typically run at around $75/month.
-Many music shops will allow your rental rates to apply toward a final purchase, however consider all your options–including buying used–before going this route.
+Many music shops will allow your rental rates to apply toward a final purchase, however consider all your options–including buying used (links to eBay)–before going this route.

 2) Price.
 A brand new intermediate double horn will start out at $3000 and go up to $5000.
 Used, the same brands can be had for $1500-$2500.
 Just like buying a new car, there is steep depreciation after taking it off the lot.
 For this reason, it can often be a better value to buy a good used horn that will hold its value.
 Bargains can be had for under $1500 but require some more diligence and sometimes compromise (read our article on bargain horns).